-Right after starting the program you can see some of its main features which you are most likely to use.
+Right after starting the program, you can see some of its main features that you are most likely to use.

-Just from what we can see in the below screenshot the program will allow you to:
+Just from what we can see below screenshot the program will allow you to:

 - select what databases you want to back up (and with only one click you can backup all non-system databases)

-- schedule a job which can automatically and periodically do this for you with the frequency you want and at what times you want
+- schedule a job that can automatically and periodically do this for you with the frequency you want and at what times you want

 - send email confirmations if the process was successful or if an issue was encountered

 - you can add backup destinations like the most popular cloud services (Google Drive, Amazon S3, Microsoft OneDrive, Dropbox etc.) or even FTP files to a remote server or to a location on your network